Algorithms for Unipolar and Generalized Split Graphs: Introduction

-The recognition problem for a graph class $\mathcal{C}$ is: Given a graph $G$, is $G$ a member of class $\mathcal{C}$?
+The recognition problem for a graph class $\mathcal{C}$ is as follows: Given a graph $G$, is $G$ a member of class $\mathcal{C}$?
 The recognition problem for both polar graphs \cite{CC} and monopolar graphs \cite{AF} has been shown to be NP-Complete.
 Recent research is focused on the polar and monopolar recognition problems on special classes of graphs.
 Churchley and Huang \cite{CHclaw} prove that testing for polarity remains NP-Complete for claw-free graphs and testing for monopolarity remains NP-Complete for triangle-free graphs, while showing that monopolarity can be decided efficiently for claw-free graphs.
-Le and Nevries \cite{LN} extend NP-Completeness results for both recognition problems to several special classes of graphs, and establish that hole-free, $P_5$-free, ($2K_2,C_5$)-free, and chair-free graphs have polynomial-time monopolarity tests, while polarity is NP-Complete for these classes.
-Polynomial-time algorithms for recognizing polar and monopolar graphs are known for a host of other special classes of graphs, including chordal graphs \cite{EHSW}, permutation graphs \cite{EHM}, line graphs \cite{CHline,EH,HX}, and graph classes with bounded tree-width \cite{ALS,BC} or bounded clique-width \cite{BMR}.
+Le and Nevries \cite{LN,LNplanar} extend NP-Completeness results for both recognition problems to several special classes of graphs, and establish that hole-free, $P_5$-free, ($2K_2,C_5$)-free, and chair-free graphs have polynomial-time monopolarity tests, while polarity is NP-Complete for these classes.
+Polynomial-time algorithms for recognizing polar and monopolar graphs are known for a host of other special classes of graphs, including cographs \cite{EMW}, chordal graphs \cite{EHSW}, permutation graphs \cite{EHM}, line graphs \cite{CHline,EH,HX}, and graph classes with bounded tree-width \cite{ALS,BC} or bounded clique-width \cite{BMR}.

 Tyshkevich and Chernyak \cite{TCpolarity} showed that unipolar graphs can be recognized in O($n^3$) time.
 Churchley and Huang \cite{CHcolor} give an alternate O($n^2m$)-time algorithm using a reduction to a polynomial-time solvable 2-edge-colored homomorphism problem.
 In this paper we present a recognition algorithm for unipolar graphs that utilizes a minimal triangulation of the given graph.
-Our algorithm has running time O($nm^\prime$), where $m^\prime$ is the number of edges in a minimal triangulation of the given graph.
+Our algorithm has running time O($nm+nm_F$), where $m_F$ is the number of edges added in a minimal triangulation of the given graph.
 Thus, our algorithm may be more efficient, and in all cases is not less efficient, than the O($n^3$) algorithm.
-Also, it is more efficient than the O($n^2m$) algorithm on very dense graphs, since $m^\prime$ is O($m$) in these cases.
+Also, it is more efficient than the O($n^2m$) algorithm when $m_F$ is sufficiently small.
+When our unipolar recognition algorithm is given a graph in the class, the algorithm produces a unipolar partition in O($nm+nm_F$) time.
+Generalized split graphs can be recognized in O($n^3$) time via the unipolar recognition algorithm of Tyshkevich and Chernyak \cite{TCpolarity} or via the unipolar recognition algorithm presented in this paper (note we may have to work on the complement of the given graph).

 We denote the chordless cycle on $k$ vertices by $C_k$.
 We shall call a chordless cycle on five or more vertices a {\it hole} and the complement of a chordless cycle on five or more vertices an {\it antihole}.
 Holes and antiholes are designated even or odd depending on whether they have an even or odd number of vertices.